 1. A completed referral form is attached.
 2. A completed consent form is attached.
-3. This referral is for:☐ ENP Individualized Support AND/OR ☐ ENP Supportive HousingPreferred location: ☐ Kitchener ☐ Guelph ☐ A completed ENP Resident Case Conferencing Guide is attached.
+3. This referral is for:☐ ENP Individualized Support AND/OR ☐ ENP Supportive Housing Preferred location: ☐ Kitchener ☐ Guelph ☐ A completed ENP Resident Ca ase Conferencing Guide is attached.
 4. I have read the ENP program description and eligibility criteria.
-5. I understand that I may be contacted by the ENP Coordinator(s) to provide further information if needed. (signature of referral source) Date Please send all items (including this page) to: Amber Krulicki ENP Team Lead, Individualized Support and Supportive Housing Thresholds Homes and Supports Inc. 236 Victoria Street North Unit 2A Kitchener, Ontario N2H 5C8 - 1
+5. I understand that I may be contacted by information if needed. the ENP Coordinator(s) to provide further (signature of referral source) Date (· g · · · · · · · · · · · · · · · · · Please send all items (including this page) to: Alyssa George ENP Coordinator 236 Victoria Street North Unit 2A Kitchener, Ontario N2H 5C8 Telephone: 519-742-3191 ext.
+1436 Fax: 519-742-5232 E-mail: ageorge@thresholdssupports.ca - Garage Caracacacacacacacacacacacacacacacacacaca

-Telephone: 519-742-3191 ext.
-1471

-Fax: 519-742-5232

-E-mail: akrulicki@thresholdssupports.ca